LearnFintech

 COVID-19 accelerated everything.
 Stimulus checks needed somewhere to go.
 People stuck at home signed up for digital banking.
 Chime grew from 8 million to 12 million members in 2020 alone.
 By 2021, Chime was valued at $25 billion - the most valuable consumer fintech in America.

 The growth continued but so did the challenges.
 Customer acquisition costs were high.
 Interchange revenue was concentrated.
 Traditional banks were improving their digital offerings.
-Chime needed to prove it could be profitable.
+Chime needed to prove it could stand on its own as a public company.

 The Problem: Why Traditional Banking Failed Millions